MarquIln/hello-bash/README.md

 # hello-bash

   To clone this repository:
-      open terminal
+      open terminal,
-      select the folder that you want
+      select the folder that you want,
       git clone https://github.com/MarquIln/hello-bash